 When the alarm goes off, or when you wake up and your feet hit the floor, don’t reach for your phone to start checking your messages.
 Sit quietly on the edge of the bed and take 3 good cleansing breaths.
 Then get up, go to the bathroom, drink a glass of room temperature or hot water with lemon to cleanse and rehydrate.
 It’s great for skin and digestion, too.

 Then begin clearing your mind with meditation to get your day started with clarity.
 If you’re new to meditating, there are several options you can try.
 I focus on my breath, clear my mind, scan my body, quiet the inner chatter, and when my mind starts to wander, I see cluttering thoughts as clouds that are passing by.
 I sometimes focus on a mantra (“I am centered, grounded, and focused”).
 I sometimes use meditations from one of my favorite little books, 5 Good Minutes in the Morning.
 Here are some tips to help you begin a meditation practice.
+My girl Holly is a meditation guru and has tons of resources on her site.
 I also love this book, which teaches us alignment with the seasons and includes some great seasonal meditations, too.
 You can also listen to guided meditations.

 I meditate in a kneeling position in front of my simple “altar.”
 It’s just a small corner in my room that’s peaceful, on which I’ve placed items meaningful to me.